HINGHAM HIGH CREW

 Food Asks for Hospitality

 In an attempt to accommodate shopping schedules, we ask for food items for every regatta and simplify asks by team and boat.
 (For example, each girl in the novice boat is asked to bring a half dozen pre-sliced bagels.)
 Hospitality has no storage, so items are needed to be brought each week.
-Athletes simply bring their corresponding item to the Hospitality Car in front of the school before they got on the buses.
+Athletes simply bring their corresponding item to the Hospitality Car in front of the school before they get on the buses.

 Parent Volunteering